rvolosatovs/turtlitto/DEVELOPMENT.md

 ### Getting started with Go Development

+_Note, that the commands should be executed in a *bash* shell(it is installed by default with git on Windows)_

 We will first need a Go workspace.
 The Go workspace is a folder that contains the following sub-folders:

 - `src` which contains all source files